ibm-cloud-docs/watson-knowledge-studio/typesystem.md

 ### How are roles treated?

-The {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} machine learning model defines classifier labels for each mention of an entity that it finds in the source documents by concatenating the entity type + role values.
+The {{site.data.keyword.knowledgestudioshort}} machine learning model defines classifier labels for each mention of an entity that it finds in the source documents by concatenating the entity type + role values.
 When you provide role values, you create more precise labels.
 Each group of instances of one label type that are found in the training data forms a more uniform set of mentions.
 The challenge is that by choosing to be more precise, you must also accede to providing more training data to ensure that the model performs well.
 But, the more training data you provide, the better the model becomes.
 So, if you don't mind doing additional annotation, using roles gets you better results.

 As an example, let's assume that the following sentences occur in a source document, and we want to capture the "Acme" (where Acme is a well-known truck manufacturer), "sedan", and "truck" as similar entities because they all refer to a physical vehicle: